Wills and Trusts in Arizona

 States may have similarities in how they handle the distribution of assets that go to probate.
 But as always, the devil is in the details.
 However, in most states, probate is required.
 Unless an estate is particularly small, and doesn’t concern the transfer of real property.
 An experienced will and trust or estate planning attorney can better help you navigate this process.

 There are several ways to avoid probate in Arizona.
-You can create a living trust with a named successor or add a payable-on-death designation to certain property.
+You can create a living trust with a named successor or add a payable-on-death designation to a certain property.
 Alternatively, you can own your property jointly, creating a right of survivorship.
 In Arizona, any property acquired during a marriage is automatically jointly owned with your spouse.

 In addition, Arizona legislation allows certain small Arizona estates to avoid probate and transfer property by affidavit.
 Estates with personal property valued under $75,000 can use this process beginning 30 days after death.
 Estates containing real property valued under $100,000 are also eligible for transfer via affidavit once 6 months have passed and all debts are paid.